Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: MEDSCI 571

-MEDSCI 575 Ecology of Health and Medicine- Explore and Focus (1)
+MEDSCI 575 Themes in Medicine- Explore and Focus (1)

-This Explore & Focus Phase course provides students with a deep understanding of systems that constitute health care are fundamental to becoming a successful physician.
-The course encourages reflections from clinical clerkships experiences and requires the completion of a capstone project.
+Provides students with a deep understanding of systems that constitute health care and are fundamental to becoming a successful physician.
+Encourages reflections from clinical clerkships experiences and requires the completion of a capstone project.
 Pass/Fail only.
 Offered: AWSp.

 View course details in MyPlan: MEDSCI 575